Weyl's law on $RCD^*(K,N)$ metric measure spaces

-\end{defn} \begin{rem} The pointwise and uniform convergence of functions defined on varying space have been given in \cite{mn14} via an extrinsic point of view.
+\end{defn} \begin{rem} (1) The pointwise and uniform convergence of functions defined on varying space have been given in \cite{mn14} via an extrinsic point of view.
 This definition $(i)$ is equivalent to the pointwise convergence in Definition 2.11 in \cite{mn14}.
-If the limit function $f_\infty$ is uniformly continuous on $B_R(p_\infty)$, then this definition $(ii)$ is equivalent to the uniform convergence in Definition 2.11 in \cite{mn14}. \end{rem} We remark that the Arzela-Ascoli theorem can be generalized to the case where the functions live on different spaces (see, for example, \cite{lv09} or Proposition 2.12 in \cite{mn14}).
-We also need the following lemma: \begin{lem}[{\cite[Lemma 10.7]{che99}}] Let $R>0$ and let $(X_j,d_j,\mu_j,p_j)_{j=1,2}$ be two pointed metric measure spaces with $RCD^*(K,N)$ for some $K\in\mathbb R$ and $N\gs1$.
-Assume that $d_{mGH}\big(B_R(p_1),B_R(p_2)\big)<\varepsilon$, for some $\varepsilon>0$, with an $\varepsilon$-mGH-approximation $\Phi=\Phi^{\varepsilon,R}:B_R(p_1)\to B_R(p_2)$ (see Definition \ref{definition2.8}).
+If the limit function $f_\infty$ is uniformly continuous on $B_R(p_\infty)$, then this definition $(ii)$ is equivalent to the uniform convergence in Definition 2.11 in \cite{mn14}.